A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Application

 We note that the fitted model features seven conjunctive items where all attributes at particular levels are required in order to increase the response probability: hmnin, hpanx, happt, hsanx, hhypc, hintr, and hagit.
 Other items have more complex structure including main effects for some attributes, but only interactions for other pairs of attributes.

-The model's estimate of \(\lambda\), the matrix of coefficients relating the covariates age and sex to the latent state are displayed in Table \ref{tab:appliclambda}.
-We see that for the set of respondents in this dataset, both being female and being older are both positively associated with higher levels of attribute 1, ``anxiety.''
+Table \ref{tab:appliclambda} shows the model's estimate of \(\lambda\), the matrix of coefficients relating the covariates age and sex to the latent state, as well as the estimates for \(\gamma_{k2}\) for all \(k \in [K]\), the thresholds for the augmented variable of each dimension of the multivariate probit specification.
+We see that for the set of respondents in this dataset, both being female and being older are positively associated with higher levels of attribute 1, ``anxiety.''
 Both being female and being older are negatively associated with higher levels of attribute 2, ``weight loss.''
-Being female is negatively associated with higher levels of ``despair'' (the coefficient for age for attribute 3 falls into the 95\% equal-tailed credible interval containing zero and thus is treated as not relevant.
+Being female is negatively associated with higher levels of ``despair'' (the coefficient for age for attribute 3 falls into the 95\% equal-tailed credible interval containing zero and thus is treated as not relevant).

 The model's estimate of \(R\), the polychoric correlation matrix for the latent state, is displayed in Table \ref{tab:applicRmat}.
 We observe that there is a moderate amount of correlation between attributes 1 and 3.